Ephraim-usc/glike/README.md

 `demo` is the hypothesized Demography created manually (see the following section) or from provided models in `models.py`.

-`samples` is the dict that contains `sample:population` pairs, which specifies which sample is collected from which population.
+`samples` is the dict that contains `sample:pop` pairs, which specifies which sample is collected from which population.
 The population can be identified either by an integer representing the population index or a string denoting the population name.
 Samples not mentioned in the dictionary are considered potentially originating from any available population at the time of the sample.
 The default is an empty dictionary.